Know Your Patient Rights!

 - In most health plans, many vaccines, cancer screenings, and other preventive care services are now free, with no co-pay, co-insurance, or deductible.

-- Starting in 2014, plans cannot charge you more or refuse to cover you because you have a health problem or are pregnant.
+- Health plans cannot charge you more or refuse to cover you because you have a health problem or are pregnant.

-- Plans cannot put a lifetime limit on how much care they will pay for if you get sick.
-And yearly limits will end in 2014.
+- Plans cannot put a lifetime or yearly limit on how much care they will pay for if you get sick.

 - Plans cannot cancel your coverage just because you get sick or make an unintentional mistake on your application.

 You have the right to interpreter services at no cost to make sure you get quality treatment and care.

 - The law says that interpretation services must be provided for your doctor visits and for other kinds of medical care (such as laboratory visits, mental health care, and more).

 - Tell your health plan and doctor that you want services in your language.

 - Ask for an interpreter when you make your doctor appointment.